venomouscyanide/S3GRL/README.md

-SEAL\_OGB -- An Implementation of SEAL for OGB Link Prediction Tasks
+S[W]EAL\_OGB -- An Implementation of SEAL for OGB Link Prediction Tasks
 ===============================================================================

 About